Finding the Fun in your Subject

-Meet on Water Street at the HCA (Center for History, Culture and Art), 86 Water Street (between Avenues D and E) and Nancie will select a painting location from there.
+Meet Vicki Norman on Water Street in front of the HCA (Center for History, Culture and Art), 86 Water Street (between Avenues D and E).
 There is adequate parking along Water Street.
-The workshop, March 19, starting at 9 am. $95 per person, register online.
+The workshop is scheduled for Friday, March 17, starting at 9 am and ending at 4:00 pm with a lunch break.
+Cost is $95 per person - please register online.

 Bring a sack lunch or plan to lunch at one of the great cafes in Apalachicola.

 Ever wondered how some painters seem to be able to find a beautiful subject anywhere they go, even on a grey day on a building site?
 Taking a playful approach to any subject will enable us to create a personal, individual painting that expresses what we found to inspire us.
 Pausing to reflect on what attracts us to a scene and figuring out how to accentuate a particular aspect of our subject will encourage us to make more characterful paintings.
 The painting process is way more fun and playful when we are free to step away from always trying to ‘get it right’.
 The goal here is to move beyond simply documenting the scene before us, into a place where we can capture and communicate a personal response to any scene.
 Join me for a day of enjoyable exploration as we learn to fall in love with any location and figure out how to find the fun in everything!